By Abhisekh Adukia, VP, Model Risk Director, Alliance Bernstein

 With regards to my session, attendees can get a perspective on model risk for asset managers.
 When we talk of model risks, typically Banks or Insurance Companies comes to mind.
 My hope is to share my two cents around what asset managers like us do around model risk and why it is relevant for all stakeholders including regulators, clients and shareholders.

 You will be presenting at the upcoming Risk Americas 2019 to discuss Model risk for asset managers.
 Why is this a key talking point in the industry right now?

 A significant commitment is needed at all key levels.
-I can share with experience that once a model is built and put in production, no one wants to open the black box to review.
-Hence, putting the right checks and balances are Important while models are being researched and being developed.
+Typically, once a model is built and put in production, it becomes difficult to review after the fact.
+Hence, putting the right checks and balances are important while models are being researched and being developed.

 How has the role of asset managers changed over the last few years?

-Since past decade asset management industry has been going through a structural shift; partly due to financial crisis and due to changes and innovation in product offerings through ETFs.
+Since the past decade, the asset management industry has been going through a structural shift; partly due to the financial crisis and due to changes and innovation in product offerings through ETFs.
 Assets managed by asset managers have shifted materially shifted from active to passive, due to poor or inconsistent performance.